bradhowes/joystick

 joystick.handleImage = UIImage(named: "FancyHandle", in: bundle, compatibleWith: nil)

-The `podResource` method attempts to locate a named inner bundle, defaulting to the original bundle if not found.
-The
+}The podResource method attempts to locate a named inner bundle, defaulting to the original bundle if not found.
+The viewDidLoad code will then use the right bundle object in the UIImage constructors.

-Repository: bradhowes/Joystick
+Repository: bradhowes/joystick

 Default branch: main